QMonkey/monkey-vim/README.md

 | Server TTY     | Bare Linux console (tty1–tty63), Vim default 8/16-color highlighting (sonokai needs ≥256 colors) |
 | kmscon         | Kernel Mode Setting console — modern TTY replacement with true color and Unicode support         |

-Top-level workspace management (multiple sessions and terminals) is delegated to tmux or your terminal emulator's tabs; in-editor splits and tabs work as usual.
+Top-level workspace management (multiple sessions and terminals) and AI integration (agent TUIs such as Claude Code or opencode) are both delegated to tmux or your terminal emulator's tabs; in-editor splits and tabs work as usual.

 ## Screenshot